A Physics-Informed, Behavior-Aware Digital Twin for Robust Multimodal Forecasting of Core Body Temperature in Precision Livestock Farming: Results and Analysis

 Figure~\ref{fig:cbt_time_series} visualizes the model's predictive performance over a 3-day period.
 The predicted CBT values (red dashed line) closely track the true values (blue solid line), even during periods of rapid fluctuation.
 Critically, the model successfully anticipates and follows the trajectory as the cow's CBT crosses the heat stress threshold (black dotted line at 38.8$^\circ$C), demonstrating its capability for timely early warnings.

 Figure~\ref{fig:regression_analysis} provides a comprehensive view of the model's regression performance.
 The prediction vs. true values scatter plot shows a strong linear relationship with points clustered closely around the perfect prediction line.
 The error distribution histogram reveals that the majority of prediction errors are small and normally distributed around zero, with the model achieving a mean absolute error of only 0.114°C. The residual plot confirms the absence of systematic bias, as the trend line remains flat and residuals are randomly distributed.
-The bottom-right subplot demonstrates the model's ability to quantify prediction uncertainty, with the true values consistently falling within the predicted confidence intervals.
+The \x{bottom} subplot demonstrates the model's ability to quantify prediction uncertainty, with the true values consistently falling within the predicted confidence intervals.

 Further analysis of the model's residuals and rolling performance metrics (Figure~\ref{fig:error_analysis}) confirms its robustness.
 The prediction errors show no significant autocorrelation, indicating that the model has captured the temporal dynamics of the data without leaving systematic patterns in the residuals.
 The rolling $R^2$, MAE, and RMSE remain stable over time, demonstrating that the model's performance is consistent and not prone to degradation over different periods.
-The error vs. prediction magnitude plot shows the variance of the errors is consistent across the range of predictions.